ARTS-Laboratory/LPBF-Observer/system_development/Damascus/V0.5.0/software development/Event Camera/README.md

 ------------------------------------------------------------------------

+> **Note:** Installation of dependencies will require the full file path. pip install with file path or you will be sorry.

 ## Install the Arena Python API

-The Arena Python wheel (`.whl`) file is included with the Arena SDK installation.
+The Arena Python wheel file is installed with the Arena SDK.

 **Default location:**